 In Option 3/3A, the LTE eNB is connected to the EPC with Non-standalone NR.
 The NR user plane connection to the EPC goes via the LTE eNB (Option 3) or directly (Option 3A).

-Editor’s note: Terminology related to Option 3/3A can be further discussed, if needed.
+NOTE: Terminology related to Option 3/3A can be further discussed in normative phase, if needed.